vijaykumaryenne/medrecui/README.md

-# Medrec Sample UI web application
+# Medrec Sample web application  by Vijay Kumar Yenne
 A sample responsive web application built for MedRec Platform API's using Vue.js framework.
 This branch of the application uses material design.